-If you’ve got some outside plants that have been in the same pot for a few years, now is a great time to give them some attention.
+If you’ve got some outside plants in the garden that have been in the same pot for a few years, now is a great time to give them some attention.
 Over time, your potting mix soil starts to lose it nutrients and can become hard.
 The plant then has no more nutrients to extract from the soil and the hard soil inhibits root growth as well as water penetration.
 So, every few years, look at replacing the soil in your pots.

 Although re-potting plants can be done at any time, I find the best time to do it is during winter.
 Most plants are dormant through the cooler weather, the roots are less likely to dry out in the cooler air, and as they’re not actively growing they’re less likely to suffer plant shock.